Monotonicity of holonomy groups

 \begin{definition} $\ $ \begin{enumerate} \item Let $X$ be a topological space and let $(Y,\leq)$ be a partially ordered set.
 We say that a function $f:X\to Y$ is \emph{lower semicontinuous at $x\in X$} if there exists a neighbourhood $U$ of $x$ such that $f(x)\leq f(x')$ for all $x'\in U$.
 We say that $f:X\to Y$ is \emph{lower semicontinuous}, if it is lower semicontinuous at all $x\in X$. \item Let $G$ be a compact Lie group and let $\CSC(G)$ be the set of closed subgroups of $G$ modulo the conjugation equivalence relation

 Let ``$\leq$'' be the relation on $\CSC(G)$ defined by inclusion of representatives, that is

 \end{enumerate} \end{definition}

-The relation ``$\leq$'' on the set $\CSC(G)$ defined as above (for $G$ any compact Lie group) will be shown to define a partial order on $\CSC(G)$.
-Hence it is then well-defined to speak of lower semi-continuous functions to $\CSC(G)$.
-To prove antisymmetry, the following Cantor-Bernstein-like theorem is needed, whose proof has its origins in the one from the article \cite{muller_restricted_2024} by M{\"u}ller.
+The relation ``$\leq$'' on the set $\CSC(G)$ defined as above (for $G$ any compact Lie group) will be shown to define a partial order on $\CSC(G)$; hence we obtain a notion of lower semicontinuous functions to $\CSC(G)$.
+To prove antisymmetry, the following Cantor-Bernstein-like theorem is needed, which we learnt from \cite{muller_restricted_2024}.

 \begin{theorem} $\ $ \begin{enumerate} \item Let $K,H$ be Lie groups with finitely many connected components.
 Let $f:K\to H$ and $g:H\to K$ be injective Lie group homomorphisms.
 Then $f$ and $g$ are Lie group isomorphisms. \item Let $K,H$ be closed Lie subgroups of a compact Lie group $G$.
-If there exist $g,g'\in G$ such that $gKg^{-1}\subseteq H$ and $g'H{g'}^{-1}\subseteq K$, then in fact $gKg^{-1}=H$ and $g'H{g'}^{-1}=K$. \end{enumerate} \begin{proof} \emph{Ad 1.} Let $K,H$ be Lie groups with finitely many connected components.
+If there exist $g,g'\in G$ such that $gKg^{-1}\subseteq H$ and $g'H{g'}^{-1}\subseteq K$, then in fact $gKg^{-1}=H$ and $g'H{g'}^{-1}=K$. \end{enumerate} \end{theorem} We include a proof of the theorem in order to make the article self-contained, moreover we give a slightly different argument for the case of multiple connected components compared to \cite{muller_restricted_2024}. \begin{proof} \emph{Ad 1.} Let $K,H$ be Lie groups with finitely many connected components.
 Let $f:K\to H$ and $g:H\to K$ be injective Lie group homomorphisms.
 We prove that $f$ is a Lie group isomorphism, the proof for $g$ is analogous.